Founded Mar 2023 · AI lab · Now part of SpaceX (Nasdaq: SPCX) since Feb 2026

 Named participants: Valor Equity Partners, Vy Capital, Andreessen Horowitz, Sequoia Capital, Fidelity Management & Research Company, and Kingdom Holding Company (the Prince Al-Waleed-bin-Talal vehicle; Saudi Riyals 1.5 billion = ~$400 million participation per Kingdom Holding's own Tadawul disclosure).

-Primary source: xAI news feed (May 2024 Series B announcement); Kingdom Holding Tadawul filing per Wamda, May 2024 · Fortune, May 27, 2024.
+Primary sources: xAI news feed (May 2024 Series B announcement) and X.AI Corp.
+Form D, filed May 28, 2024 (SEC EDGAR, CIK 2002695, accession 0002002695-24-000001, two days after the blog announcement).
+Kingdom Holding Tadawul filing per Wamda, May 2024 · Fortune, May 27, 2024.

 Valuation arc